 We acknowledge that some people are still staying safe at home and will require ongoing Curbside Pickup.
-Pickup for those patrons will be available from 1 p.m. – 3 p.m. on Mondays, Wednesdays and Fridays, but will now require that the person wanting to pick up, call the Library (802-846-4140) once they arrive at the back door of the Mall, near the Bookdrop, in the parking garage.
+Pickup for those patrons will be available during open hours, but will now require that the person wanting to pick up call the Library at 802-846-4140 arriving at the back door of the Mall, near the bookdrop, in the parking garage.
 We will have someone available to run items out to your car.
 If you don’t have a cell phone, please call us from home before you set off.
-Keep in mind that we need to have your requests by 10 a.m. for same day pickup.
+Keep in mind that we need to have your requests by 9 am for same day pickup.

 Keep an eye on this website as we continue the transition to wholeness.
 Call us at 846-4140 or email our general mailbox at sbplinfo@SouthBurlingtonVT.gov.

 See you at the Library!

 Please read the following document if you are interested in how we are handling materials so as to protect our staff and you, the public.

 Please read our letter regarding the Library closure on March 17, 2020 due to the COVID-19 virus.

 Read about the testing of library materials that supports our decision to quarantine materials.

 - Ebooks and Audiobooks are available to South Burlington residents using the Libby and Overdrive Apps as well through an internet browser.
 You can find more information on how to access our Ebook and Audiobook collection here.
 You will need your exact South Burlington library card number and catalog account password.